 What is corrective maintenance?

-Corrective maintenance is performed:
+Corrective maintenance is performed for several reasons:

-to resolve an issue spotted while doing other maintenance work
+- To resolve an issue spotted while doing other maintenance work

-when a machine operator spots an issue with the asset that needs to be corrected
+- When a machine operator spots an issue with the asset that needs to be corrected

-after condition-monitoring sensor sends an alert about a performance issue
+- After condition-monitoring sensor sends an alert about a performance issue

-after a machine breakdown
+- After a machine breakdown

 Types of corrective maintenance